Engages with Community

 Our mission is to build strong communities that deliver stellar member experiences, so businesses can quantify the impact and become the next generation of community and Developer Relations leaders.

-We’re currently a small team of three, and we all have deep ties to community engagement.
-For example, our co-founders Patrick and Josh have contributed to developer communities at companies like Algolia and Keen IO.
+We’re currently a small team and each of us has deep ties to community engagement.
+Our co-founders Patrick and Josh have contributed to developer communities at companies like Algolia and Keen IO.
 Josh also maintains various open source projects and regularly speaks at community events.
-Together, they created the Orbit Model, an open source framework that helps organizations measure and grow their communities."
+Together, they created the Orbit Model, an open source framework that helps organizations measure and grow their communities.

 Nicolas, a software engineer based in Paris, expanded his engineering skill set thanks to community sharing of videos, online courses, and other content.
 He was driven to give back and started writing blogs, speaking at meetups, and attending conferences.
 This led him to found JAMstack Paris, a meetup group for dev engineers where he met Josh.